dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 to distinguish between these two situations.
 </div>

-The queue interface will be based on an `acquire/complete` protocol, where every task acquisition by a worker via the `acquire()` member function must be paired with a subsequent call to the `complete()` function.
-The latter may register newly discovered tasks.
+The queue interface will be based on an `acquire/complete` protocol, where every task acquired by a worker through the `acquire()` member function must eventually be reported as completed through a matching call to the `complete()` function.
+In addition, `complete()` may register any new tasks discovered during the processing of the acquired task.
 Specifically:

 * `acquire()`: If work is available, it retrieves a task from the front of the queue, removes it from the pending-work list, and internally increments the `active_` task counter.
 If there are no pending tasks but